microchip-pic-avr-examples/dspic33-dsc-bootloader-code-examples/secure_boot_and_secure_firmware_upgrade_over_canfd/icsp_inhibit.X/README.md

 2. Hit the MCLR button located in the middle of the board.
 Text should appear in the console indicating the ICSP inhibit application is running. <br>
 ![MCLR Button](./images/MCLR_Button.png)<br>
 ![ICSP Program Start](./images/ICSP_Start_Screen.png)
 3. **!!NOTE: THE FOLLOWING WILL PERMANENTLY LOCK THE DEVICE, DISABLING PROGRAMMING AND DEBUGGING.** In all CAPS type, "LOCKDEVICE" and hit enter.
-Flash memory is not restricted and the board is locked from any programming or debugging. <br>
+Flash memory is locked from any ICSP programming/erase operations. <br>
 ![ICSP Locked](./images/ICSP_Lock.png)

 ## Trademarks